 About

-Her work reflects a balance between structure and unpredictability.
-Fascinated by natural movements and distortions, Lacy experiments with glazing techniques that mimic the flows of water, lava, and other natural phenomena, using the kiln as a second conductor to balance control and spontaneity.
+Helena Lacy is a London-based ceramic artist who creates sculptures and one-of-a-kind furniture pieces.
+Her work is driven by a deep curiosity for how materials interact and transform, particularly in ways that replicate natural patterns.
+Her practice reflects a dynamic balance between structure and unpredictability, exploring the contrast between flow and form.
+Fascinated by natural movements and distortions, Lacy experiments with glazing techniques that mimic the flows of water, lava, and other elements in nature, using the kiln as a second conductor to balance control and spontaneity.

 She creates her work from her studio in Shepherds Bush, West London.